 This item can only be shipped to schools, museums and science centers

 Complete for 30 students working in pairs.
-Multimeters are required for quantitative measurements, and DC motors are recommended for each lab group; both available separately.
+Multimeters are required for quantitative measurements, and DC motors are recommended for each lab group; both are available separately.